Skip to main content

 When you call WeatherShield for emergency roof leak service, here's what happens:

-Roof leak repair costs vary dramatically based on the source of the leak, extent of damage, and whether the underlying decking or interior was affected.
-Here's what to expect in Myrtle Beach:
+Roof leak repair costs vary based on the source of the leak, extent of damage, and whether the underlying decking or interior was affected.
+For detailed pricing information, see our complete roof leak repair prices guide.

 Cost Factor: Time

 The biggest factor in leak repair cost is how long the leak went unaddressed.
-A small flashing leak caught immediately might cost $200 to fix.
-The same leak ignored for 6 months can cause $5,000+ in decking replacement, mold remediation, and interior repairs.
+A small flashing leak caught immediately is a quick, affordable fix.
+The same leak ignored for 6 months can lead to extensive decking replacement, mold remediation, and interior repairs — costing many times more.

 For more information about DIY repairs, see our complete DIY roof repair guide.